aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ```

 Using a name method is easier to test than a variable.
 Also we can write javadoc for the method.
-Why do we prefer regular method?

-*   It avoids hardcoding a named dependency on the functional interface type
-    (e.g., is it a `com.google.common.base.Function` or a
-    `java.util.function.Function`?)
-*   It is easier to name the method than the variable.
-*   It is more natural to test the method than the variable.
-*   If the behavior is nontrivial, it's much more natural to write javadoc for
-    the method.